Netflix release dates 2020: all the major upcoming TV shows and films revealed

 — Chilling Adventures of Sabrina (@sabrinanetflix) January 8, 2020

-The Ranch: season 4 (part 8) The final outing of the Colorado ranch sitcom, starring Ashton Kutcher, Sam Elliott, Debra Winger and Elisha Cuthbert
+The Ranch: season 4 (part 8) The final outing of the Colorado ranch sitcom, starring Ashton Kutcher, Sam Elliott, Debra Winger and Elisha Cuthbert.
+Watch on Netflix

 30th January